sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/IOP-Optional-Configs/Collabora-wopi-server/wopiserver.md

   --reuse-values
 ```

-## Testing the integration with the `open-file-in-app-provider` sub-command
+## Testing the integration with the `open-in-app` sub-command

-Reva's `open-file-in-app-provider` subcomand allows an authenticated user to generate a URL pointing to the application provider that will open the file for viewing/editing (depending on the `-viewmode` flag).
+Reva's `open-in-app` subcomand allows an authenticated user to generate a URL pointing to the application provider that will open the file for viewing/editing (depending on the `-viewmode` flag).

 Behind the scenes, Reva will ask the WOPI server to generate a unique token and URI to access the file through the CS3 APIs.
 The WOPI Server will determine what is the right application to open such file (based on the available `wopiserver.config.appProviders` config) and abstract all the implementation details from the user (e.g. save operations, file locking, etc.).